MohAlbakerKaw/FaceDetector/README.md

 # FaceDetector
-The purpose of this code is to test the SageMaker studio lab.__
+The purpose of this code is to test the SageMaker studio lab.<br />
-We are trying to build a deep model to recognize faces.__
+We are trying to build a deep model to recognize faces.<br />
 The dataset will be stricted.

 Interesting approaches to be utilized to make the approach functional.